uni7corn/compose-hot-reload/README.md

 ### From the IDE

+> [!IMPORTANT]
+> Currently, only MacOS is supported for running Compose Hot Reload from the gutter in your IDE.
+We're working on adding support for Windows and Linux.

 In IntelliJ IDEA or Android Studio, in the gutter, click the **Run** icon of your main function.
 Select **Run 'composeApp [hotRunJvm]' with Compose Hot Reload (Beta)**.

 <img alt="Run Compose Hot Reload from gutter" src="./readme-assets/compose-hot-reload-gutter-run.png" width="400">